 Wild fish stocks are under immense pressure from overfishing.
 Even farmed fish add to the problem, because they are often fed on wild fish.
 Given the impact of bringing fish to market, it doesn’t make sense for fishmongers to throw away edible fish parts such as the nutrient-packed skin.

 SeaChips makes crisps from salmon skin offcuts that would otherwise go to waste.
 You can buy SeaChips crisps in London at Harrods and Whole Foods, or at Fenwick in Newcastle.

 Can Food Packaging be Circular Too?

 Black plastic used for ready meals often ends up in landfill along with other non-recyclable materials.
 But Swindon-based Recycling Technologies hopes to change that.

 They have devised a process which breaks down mixed plastics into smaller molecules.
 These are then turned into useful industrial oils and waxes.
 One day they might be able to recycle plastic from landfill sites or even sweep up plastic from the oceans.

 What About the Scourge of Plastic Bottles?

 Plastic bottles are a huge environmental problem.
-One million plastic bottles are bought every minute.
+Around the world, one million plastic bottles are bought every minute.
 16 million bottles are thrown away, in the UK alone, every day.
-And it’s estimated that 11,000 pieces of plastic enter the human food chain each year.
-This is because there is so much plastic in the oceans, that is then eaten by the fish we eat.
+And it’s estimated that seafood eaters each ingest 11,000 pieces of plastic in a year.
+This is because there is so much plastic in the oceans that fish eat it – and then we eat the fish.